-- 36. (1) The proprietor of a patent may apply to the Registrar to extend the term of the patent on any of the following grounds - (a) that there was an unreasonable delay by the Registrar in granting the patent; - (b) where the patent was granted on the basis of prescribed information relating to a corresponding application referred to in section 29(2)(c)(ii), that - (i) there was an unreasonable delay in the issue of the corresponding patent; and - (ii) the patent office that granted the corresponding patent has extended the term of the corresponding patent on the basis of such delay; - (c) where the subject of the patent includes any substance which is an active ingredient of any pharmaceutical product, that - (i) there was an unreasonable curtailment of the opportunity to exploit the patent caused by the process of obtaining marketing approval for a pharmaceutical product, being the first
+36. (1) The proprietor of a patent may apply to the Registrar to extend the term of the patent on any of the following grounds -

+(a) that there was an unreasonable delay by the Registrar in granting the patent;

+(b) where the patent was granted on the basis of prescribed information relating to a corresponding application referred to in section 29(2)/c/(ii), that -

+(i) there was an unreasonable delay in the issue of the corresponding patent; and

+(ii) the patent office that granted the corresponding patent has extended the term of the corresponding patent on the basis of such delay;

+(c) where the subject of the patent includes any substance which is an active ingredient of any pharmaceutical product, that -

-- pharmaceutical product to obtain marketing approval which uses the substance as an active ingredient; and - (ii) the term of the patent has not previously been extended on this ground. - (2) A delay by the Registrar in granting a patent shall not be treated as an unreasonable delay under subsection (1)(a) unless - (a) the interval between the date of filing of the application for the patent and the date of issue of the certificate of grant, excluding any period attributable to an act or omission of the applicant, exceeds 5 years; or [S 32/2017] - (b) the interval between the date on which the applicant - (i) filed a request for a search and examination report in accordance with section 29(2)(b); or - (ii) filed a request for an examination report in accordance with section 29(2)(c)(i), (d)(i) or (e)(i) or (4), and the date of issue of the certificate of grant, excluding any period attributable to an act or omission of the applicant, exceeds 3 years.
+- (i) there was an unreasonable curtailment of the opportunity to exploit the patent caused by the process of obtaining marketing approval for a pharmaceutical product, being the first pharmaceutical product to obtain marketing approval which uses the substance as an active ingredient; and - (ii) the term of the patent has not previously been extended on this ground.

+(2) A delay by the Registrar in granting a patent shall not be treated as an unreasonable delay under subsection (1)/a unless -

+(a) the interval between the date of filing of the application for the patent and the date of issue of the certificate of grant, excluding any period attributable to an act or omission of the applicant, exceeds 4 years; or and the date of issue of the certificate of grant, excluding any period attributable to an act or omission of the applicant, exceeds 2 years.

-[S 32/2017]
+- (b) the interval between the date on which the applicant - (i) filed a request for a search and examination report in accordance with section 29(2)/b/; or - (ii) filed a request for an examination report in accordance with section 29(2)/c/(i), (d)(i) or (e)(i) or (4),

-- (3) Where the proprietor of a patent has made an application under subsection (1)(a) and has satisfied the Registrar that there was in fact an unreasonable delay under subsection (1)(a), the Registrar shall extend the term of the patent - (a) in a case to which subsection (2)(a) applies, by the period by which the interval referred to in subsection (2)(a) exceeds 5 years; [S 32/2017] - (b) in a case to which subsection (2)(b) applies, by the period by which the interval referred to in subsection (2)(b) exceeds 3 years; or [S 32/2017] - (c) in a case to which both paragraphs (a) and (b) of subsection (2) apply, by the period by which - (i) the interval referred to in subsection (2)(a) exceeds 5 years; or [S 32/2017] - (ii) the interval referred to in subsection (2)(b) exceeds 3 years, whichever is the longer period.
-[S 32/2017]
+(3) Where the proprietor of a patent has made an application under subsection (1)(a) and has satisfied the Registrar that there was in fact an unreasonable delay under subsection (1)(a), the Registrar shall extend the term of the patent -

+(a) in a case to which subsection (2)(a) applies, by the period by which the interval referred to in subsection (2)(a) exceeds 4 years;

+(b) in a case to which subsection (2)/b applies, by the period by which the interval referred to in subsection (2)/b exceeds 2 years; or

+(c) in a case to which both paragraphs (a) and (b) of subsection (2) apply, by the period by which - whichever is the longer period.

+(i) the interval referred to in subsection (2)/a exceeds 4 years; or

+(ii) the interval referred to in subsection (2)/b exceeds 2 years,